jedi4ever/veewee/README.md

 - the build assumes your iso files are in 'currentdir'/iso
 - if it can not find it will suggest to download the iso for you
+- use '--force' to overwrite an existing install

 ## Build the new box:
 <pre>